In partnership with Relate

 Relate Counsellor Peter Saddington says:

-However you find dealing with exes and whatever your response is to them it’s important to trust in yourself that what you’re doing is both healthy for you and sensitive to the other person involved.
+However you find dealing with exes getting back in contact and whatever your response is to them, it’s important to trust in yourself.
+Know that what you’re doing is both healthy for you and sensitive to the other person involved.
 Best of luck!

 If you have any further enquiries or need any advice or help with your relationships check out Relate’s website and sign up to their monthly newsletter.